10 Rhetoric & Rhetorical Analysis

 What we have received by way of the Greeks and Romans as rhetoric is just one version of a set of universal human activities related to thinking, talking, judging, writing, debating, and persuading each other.
 Every culture establishes expectations for communicating persuasively and appropriately.
 Traditions and cultural norms maintain expectations, but social change may disrupt these expectations or necessitate their evolution.
 For these reasons and more, the art of rhetoric is complex and fascinating to study.

-Politics can be rhetorical, but too often people use the terms interchangeably.
+Politics is rhetorical and rhetoric is political, but too often people use the terms interchangeably.
 Politics is about getting things done with groups of people, or, as Saylor Academy puts it: “Politics describes the use of power and the distribution of resources.”
 Since any political activity requires persuasion to get groups of people to share power and resources, politics usually relies on rhetoric.
 But politics may set aside persuasive strategies to find other ways to effect change.
 For example, law and war can be coercive instead of persuasive, and may be a part of how political decisions are enforced as opposed to decided on by two or more consenting parties.

 We often hear that a senator or president or mayor is using rhetoric, as when someone says, “That kind of rhetoric is dangerous!”
 Rhetoric is also often misunderstood as “just talk.”
 You’ve probably heard people’s positions dismissed as “mere rhetoric.”
 This way of talking about rhetoric dismisses the power of words to implement change—through talking, writing, and creating.
 Talk is powerful stuff.
 It’s so powerful that there are whole disciplines devoted to understanding it (communication studies, education and teaching, literary criticism, philosophy, and, yes, rhetoric as a discipline).
 The next time you hear the word rhetoric used by politicians, political analysts, or in media editorials, think about their intention.
 Are they dismissing another person’s viewpoint by implying that it’s just a bunch of hot air?
 Are they implying that another person’s stated position on an issue is somehow inherently dangerous?
 Or do they use the word “rhetoric” in a way that indicates they really understand the tactics of persuasion that may be at work?

-One way of thinking about the rhetorical situation is through the work of Kenneth Burke.
-He wrote about “the dramatistic pentad” to call attention to these different dimensions of persuasion.
-This “pentad” (so called because it has five main elements) details the rhetorical situation: who is writing or speaking (agent); what means are they using to communicate (agency); when and where is this happening (scene); why is it necessary to write or talk at all (purpose); and what is being written about (act)?
-It’s a tidy but imperfect way to think about some of the complications we face when we try to persuade other people.
 You can think of the rhetorical situation as the context or set of circumstances out of which a text arises.
-Any time anyone is trying to make an argument, one is doing so out of a particular context, one that influences and shapes the argument that is made.
+Any time anyone is trying to communicate, they are doing so within a particular context, one that influences and shapes the argument that is made.
 When we do a rhetorical analysis, we look carefully at how the rhetorical situation (context) shapes the rhetorical act (the text).

 • What kind of experience or authority does the author have in the subject about which he or she is speaking?